VrushankPatel/Maxine/docs/features.md

 - If there are multiple nodes of the same service in the registry, then discovery has to distribute the traffic across all of them, that's where Maxine's load balancer comes to rescue.
 ### Health checks
 - Maxine provides a health check API to verify the availability of registered services.
-- The health check endpoint `/api/maxine/serviceops/health?serviceName=<name>` performs HTTP requests to all nodes of the specified service and reports their status.
+- The health check endpoint `/api/maxine/serviceops/health?serviceName=<name>` performs parallel HTTP requests to all nodes of the specified service and reports their status.
+- Health status is cached in the registry, enabling circuit breaker functionality that automatically skips unhealthy nodes during discovery.
-- This allows for proactive monitoring and can be used to trigger deregistration or alerts for unhealthy services.
+- This allows for proactive monitoring and improves reliability by routing traffic only to healthy services.
 ### Metrics
 - Maxine provides comprehensive metrics collection for monitoring performance and usage.
 - The metrics endpoint `/api/maxine/serviceops/metrics` returns real-time statistics including: